Poison ivy

-Poison ivy is a type of allergenic plant in the genus Toxicodendron native to Asia and North America.
+Poison ivy is a type of allergenic plant in the genus Toxicodendron which is native to East Asia and North America.
 Formerly considered a single species, Toxicodendron radicans, poison ivies are now generally treated as a complex of three separate species: T. radicans, T. rydbergii, and T. orientale.
-They are variable in appearance and habit, and despite its common name, it is not a "true" ivy (Hedera), but rather a member of the cashew and pistachio family (Anacardiaceae).
+They are variable in appearance and habit, and despite its common name, poison ivy is not an ivy (i.e., Hedera type), but rather a member of the cashew and pistachio family (Anacardiaceae).

 Though T. radicans is commonly eaten by many animals and the seeds are consumed by birds, poison ivy is most often thought of as an unwelcome weed.
 It is well known for causing urushiol-induced contact dermatitis, an itchy, irritating, and sometimes painful rash, in most people who touch them.
 The rash is caused by urushiol, a clear liquid compound in the plant's sap.
+Despite the name of “poison” ivy, urushiol is not a true poison and is an allergen, to which 15% of people are resistant.

 Description

 Poison ivies can grow as small plants, shrubs, or climbing vines.
-They are commonly characterized by clusters of leaves, each containing three leaflets, hence the common expression "leaves of three, let it be".
+They are characterized by pinnately compound leaves, each containing three leaflets, hence the common expression "leaves of three, let it be".
 These leaves can vary between an elliptic to egg shape and will have either smooth, lobed, or toothed margins.
-Additionally, the leaf clusters are alternate on the stem.
+Additionally, the pinnate leaves are alternate on the stem.
 Clusters of small, greenish flowers bloom from May to July and produce white berries in the fall a few millimeters in diameter.